 - Place sticky boards, such as those used for cockroaches and mice, in corners and behind appliances to catch crickets that enter your home.

 Any chemical control should focus first on outdoor barrier treatments.
 Sprays applied to foundation walls, around vents crawlspace accesses, basement doors and windows, and insecticidal baits applied along the perimeter can be quite effective unless there are heavy rains.
 In crawlspaces, insecticidal baits placed in corners or along the sill plate will be most effective.
 Spraying in a confined area, such as a crawlspace, requires caution and the proper application and safety equipment.
 Granular baits are a better choice for use in a crawlspace, but these products are not readily available to the general pubilc.
 You can or else contact a licensed pest control company for assistance.
-Consult your county Cooperative Extension Center or the North Carolina Agricultural Chemicals Manual for a list of appropriate pesticides.
+Consult your local N.C.
+Cooperative Extension Center or the North Carolina Agricultural Chemicals Manual for a list of appropriate pesticides.

 Any of the common household (indoor) insecticides can be applied to baseboards, and areas behind appliances.
 However, if you follow the steps outlined earlier for excluding these pests, the need for indoor applications should be reduced.